hubbl-ai/incoterms_2020/README.md

-# incoterms_2020
+# INCOTerms 2020

-Descriptions of the 2020 INCOTerms values
+INCOTerms are updated every ten years.
+This repository offers the translated names of INCOTerms for the 2020 revision.